 Using Constraint-Induced Movement Therapy to Reverse Nonuse

 Constraint-induced movement therapy (CIMT) is an intervention designed to prevent and treat learned nonuse after stroke.
 It involves the application of behavioral-analytic techniques to motor deficits.
-Specifically, it works by forcing the stroke patient to activate their neglected arm by constraining their dominant arm.
+Specifically, it works by forcing the stroke survivor to activate their neglected arm by constraining their unaffected arm.

-The hope is that by exercising the weak arm, neuroplasticity will kick in and the person will regain full function.
-To constrain the stronger arm, a therapist might have you wear a mitt on that hand to prevent you from using it.
-This forces you to use the weaker hand.
+The hope is that by exercising the affected arm, neuroplasticity will kick in and the person will regain full function.
+To constrain the unaffected arm, a therapist might have you wear a mitt to prevent you from using your hand.
+This forces you to use your weaker hand.

 For CIMT to have its intended effect, patients must practice it more than once or twice a week.
 Because the goal is to activate neuroplasticity, you will need to use your affected arm as often as possible.
-That’s why many therapists instruct their patient to continue wearing a mitt on their strong arm even at home.
+That’s why many therapists instruct their patients to continue wearing a mitt on their strong arm for up to 90% of their waking hours, even at home.

-However, wearing a restraint alone for an extended period does not enhance the treatment, according to one pilot study.
+However, wearing a restraint alone for an extended period does not enhance the treatment results, according to one pilot study.
 Rather, patients must engage in functional, intensive exercise as well.